- 1. Use Double-Optin

 One of the easiest and most effective ways to personalize your emails is to greet customers by name.

-When a customer signs up for your email newsletter, asking them for their name means you can speak to them on a human level when sending messages.
+When a customer signs up for your email newsletter, asking for their name allows you to speak to them on a human level when sending messages.

 No one wants to read a message that starts with: “Dear member”.